Nizuii/Web-APP-Security/OWASP.md

 - Use secure session management — random tokens, proper expiration, HTTPS-only
 - Check passwords against known breach databases (like HaveIBeenPwned)
 - Don't implement your own authentication — use battle-tested frameworks (OAuth, OpenID Connect)

+## A08 - Software or Data Integrity Failures

+Code or data is modified without authorization, and the system doesn't detect it.
+This includes insecure deserialization, untrusted dependencies, and lack of integrity verification.
+Imagine a real world scenario:
+You order a package from Amazon.
+Someone intercepts it, opens the box, replaces your laptop with a brick, reseals it, and delivers it.
+You open it and have no idea it was tampered with because the box looked fine.
+That's a data integrity failure — the content changed, but there was no way to detect it.
+Common examples are:
+- **Insecure Deserialization:** An application receives a serialized object (like a saved user session) and blindly trusts it.
+An attacker modifies the object to include malicious code, and the app executes it.
+- **No integrity checks on updates:** Your app auto-updates but doesn't verify the update file's signature.
+An attacker replaces it with malware.
+- **CI/CD pipeline tampering:** Code is modified during the build process before deployment
+- **Unsigned software:** Users download your app, but there's no way to verify it came from you

+Now lets take a loot at how to prevent it:
+- Never deserialize untrusted data
+- Use integrity checks (digital signatures, checksums) for all data and updates
+- Verify software signatures before installation
+- Use serialization formats that only contain data, not code (like JSON instead of pickle in Python)
+- Implement a software bill of materials (SBOM) to track what goes into your software

+## A09 — Security Logging & Alerting Failures
+When something bad happens, nobody knows about it.
+There's no logging, no monitoring, no alerting.
+Attackers can break in, steal data, and leave — and you won't even realize it happened until months later (if ever).
+Now lets take a real world analogy.
+You own a jewelry store:
+- There are no security cameras
+- The alarm system is turned off
+- The motion sensors are broken
+- The security guard sleeps on the job

+A burglar breaks in, cleans out the vault, and leaves.
+You come in the next morning and everything looks normal until you open the vault.
+You have no idea when it happened, who did it, or how they got in.
+That's logging and alerting failure.
+Common examples are:
+- No logs for login attempts (successful or failed)
+- No logs for sensitive actions (password changes, money transfers, admin actions)
+- Logs exist but aren't monitored — they just sit in a file nobody reads
+- No alerts for suspicious patterns (e.g., 1000 failed logins in 1 minute)
+- Logs are stored locally and get deleted when the server is compromised
+- Logs contain sensitive data (passwords, credit cards) — which is a privacy risk

+ Now lets look at the prevention methods:

+- Log all authentication attempts, access control failures, and input validation errors
+- Generate logs with enough detail to identify attackers (but not so much that you log passwords)
+- Store logs in a centralized, tamper-resistant system (not just on the server)
+- Set up real-time alerting for suspicious activity
+- Regularly review and test your logging and alerting systems